Description

 To serve:

-- 1 tsp Turkish kırmızı toz biber, or use your preferred red chili powder
+- 1 tsp kırmızı toz biber (Turkish red chili powder), or use any other chili powder

 - 1 lemon, quartered